utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 ![Custom domains limit reached](https://assets.postman.com/postman-docs/v10/usage-error-custom-domains-v10.jpg)

-To add a new custom domain, delete one of your existing custom domains or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).
+To add a new custom domain, delete one of your existing custom domains, [purchase an add-on](/docs/administration/billing/#purchasing-add-ons), or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).

 ## Storage usage